Rethinking Biotin and Hoof Nutrition - are we missing the bigger picture?

 What’s more, they used synthetic biotin – which brings us to the next question mark.

-Most commercially available biotin is synthetic, and here’s the kicker - horses are designed to synthesise their own B vitamins, including biotin, via hindgut fermentation.
+Most commercially available biotin is synthetic, and it’s also worth remembering that horses are designed to synthesise their own B vitamins, including biotin, via hindgut fermentation.

 So, if your horse is:

-If hoof quality is poor, more often it's a marker for systemic issues - poor gut health, low-grade inflammation, immune stress, or imbalances in key co-factors like amino acids, sulphur, and essential fatty acids.
+If hoof quality is poor, more often it may sometimes reflect wider systemic imbalances - poor gut health, low-grade inflammation, immune stress, or imbalances in key co-factors like amino acids, sulphur, and essential fatty acids.

 What actually builds a healthy hoof?